hatemhenchir/smart-parking-deep-learning1/README.md

 ## Files Included

-This submodule includes the following files:
+This repository includes the following files:

 - `detect.py`: the main Python script that implements the object detection and  the OCR system.
 - `detect.tflite`: the TensorFlow Lite model that was trained for object detection.